sdiehl/wiwinwlh/tutorial.md

 toSecureMem :: ByteString -> SecureMem
 ```

-This data structure will also automatically scrub it's bytes with a runtime
+This data structure will also automatically scrub its bytes with a runtime
 integrated finalizer on the pointer to the underlying memory.
 This ensures that
-as soon as the value is garbage collected, its underlying memory is set to
+as soon as the value is garbage collected, its underlying memory is
-wiped to zero values and does not linger on the processes memory.
+wiped to zero values and does not linger on the process's memory.

 AES Encryption
 --------------